 - If the case is to proceed, strategic decisions to focus the case on the

 most likely successful claim(s) must occur.
 "Rifle shot" direct

 decisions are needed.
 The "sue everyone" shotgun approach is

 Many technical rules favor the doctor or hospital over the patient.
 A skilled

-trial lawyer (not necessarily a skilled trial lawyer) is needed to steer
+Nebraska trial attorney (not necessarily a skilled trial lawyer) is needed